mr4tt/zotbot/README.md

 - [Inside FTX’s All-Night Race to Stop a $1 Billion Crypto Heist | WIRED](https://www.wired.com/story/ftx-1-billion-crypto-heist/)

+- [They Studied Dishonesty.
+Was Their Work a Lie?](https://www.newyorker.com/magazine/2023/10/09/they-studied-dishonesty-was-their-work-a-lie) - Dan Ariely and Francesca Gino became famous for their research into why we bend the truth.
+Now they’ve both been accused of fabricating data.

 # wikipedia
+- [Numbers station](https://en.wikipedia.org/w/index.php?title=Numbers_station&oldid=1261147075) - A numbers station is a shortwave radio station characterized by broadcasts of formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.
+Most identified stations use speech synthesis to vocalize numbers, although digital modes such as phase-shift keying and frequency-shift keying, as well as Morse ...

+- [27 Club](https://en.wikipedia.org/w/index.php?title=27_Club&oldid=1260677494) - The 27 Club is an informal list consisting mostly of popular musicians, often expanded by artists, actors, and other celebrities who died at age 27.
+Although the claim of a "statistical spike" for the death of musicians at that age has been refuted by scientific research, it remains a common cultural conception that the phenomenon exists, with many ...

+- [Chocolate bar strike](https://en.wikipedia.org/w/index.php?title=Chocolate_bar_strike&oldid=1210256883) - The candy bar protest, also known as the 5 cent chocolate war, the 5 cent war and the chocolate candy bar strike, was a short-lived 1947 protest by Canadian children over the increase in price of chocolate bars from five to eight cents.
+The strike began in Ladysmith, British Columbia, and spread across the country to include protests in Calgary, Edm...

+- [Gallaudet Eleven](https://en.wikipedia.org/w/index.php?title=Gallaudet_Eleven&oldid=1179061037) - The Gallaudet Eleven were a group of eleven deaf men recruited in the late 1950s and 1960s to participate in a joint research program led by NASA and the U.S. Naval School of Aviation Medicine to study the effects of prolonged weightlessness on the human body.
+They were selected for participation in the study because damage they had sustained to the...

+- [List of terms referring to an average person](https://en.wikipedia.org/w/index.php?title=List_of_terms_referring_to_an_average_person&oldid=1261958438) - The following is a list of terms referring to an average person.
+Many are used as placeholder names.

+- [Assassination market](https://en.wikipedia.org/w/index.php?title=Assassination_market&oldid=1249929553) - An assassination market is a prediction market where any party can place a bet (using anonymous electronic money and pseudonymous remailers) on the date of death of a given individual.
+This incentivises assassination of the individual, as parties with advanced knowledge of an assassination plot can profit by betting accurately on the date of the dea...

+- [Long Boi](https://en.wikipedia.org/w/index.php?title=Long_Boi&oldid=1259371375) - Long Boi (fl.
+2018 – April 2023) was an unusually tall male duck that lived by Derwent College, University of York, England.
+He was thought to be an Indian Runner duck-Mallard cross, standing out among the other ducks on the campus due to his height.
+He went viral and became an internet meme in 2021.
+His popularity saw him become an unofficial masco...

 - [San Francisco tech bus protests](https://en.wikipedia.org/w/index.php?title=San_Francisco_tech_bus_protests&oldid=1226014356) - The San Francisco tech bus protests, also known as the Google bus protests, were a series of protests in the San Francisco Bay Area beginning in late 2013, when the use of shuttle buses employed by local area tech companies became widely publicized.
 The tech buses have been called "Google buses" although other companies—such as tech companies Apple,...

 - [Pacific Northwest tree octopus](https://en.wikipedia.org/w/index.php?title=Pacific_Northwest_tree_octopus&oldid=1229831742) - The Pacific Northwest tree octopus is an Internet hoax created in 1998 by a humor writer under the pseudonym Lyle Zapato.
 Since its creation, the Pacific Northwest tree octopus website has been commonly referenced in Internet literacy classes in schools and has been used in multiple studies demonstrating children's gullibility regarding online sourc...